Microsoft EA Renewal

 Q: Who should be involved in the EA renewal process?

-A: Renewal should be a cross-functional effort, not just left to IT or procurement alone.
+A: Renewal should be a cross-functional effort, not left solely to IT or procurement.
 Key players to involve:

 • Finance: Because an EA is a significant financial commitment, finance should validate budget availability and approve expenditures.
 They can also help model the cost scenarios of different renewal options (e.g., up-front vs. annual payments).